-All over the world, we are mass producing plastic that is usually used once.
-Though much of it is recyclable, our on-the-go society means that most of this plastic ends up in landfills and our oceans.
+All over the world, we are mass-producing plastic that is usually used once.
+Though much of it is recyclable, our on-the-go society means that most of this plastic ends up in landfills and oceans.

 Spearfishing videos often show the alarming amount of plastic pollution in our oceans.
 You can even see videos of fish and other creatures being dissected to reveal plastic in their stomachs.

 Spreading awareness of this crucial issue is everyone’s responsibility.
 Telling people about your spearfishing adventures is a great segway to bring up this important topic.